 The standard mill is a supercharged 3.0-liter V6 that produces 333 horsepower and 328 lb-ft of torque.
 Fuel economy is rated at 18 mpg in the city and 28 mpg on the highway.

-More power can be had by stepping up to the twin-turbocharged 4.0-liter V8, which is good for 420 horsepower and 406 lb-ft of torque.
+More power can be had by stepping up to the twin-turbocharged 4.0-liter V8, which is good for 435 horsepower (up 15 ponies for the latest model year) and 406 lb-ft of torque.
 Several publications have reported that the V8-equipped A8 is capable of scooting from zero-to-60 mph in under four seconds, which is impressively fleet for such a large machine.
 Despite the additional output, the V8 nearly matches the V6's fuel economy with a 17/28 mpg rating.

 The A8 is fitted as standard with a full air suspension that contributes to the expected pillowy ride but also provides unusually deft handling.
 Dynamics can be further tightened up with the optional Sport Plus Package, which brings adaptive dampers, dynamic steering a rear sport differential that sends torque to the outside rear wheel in turns to quell understeer.